-To ensure vibration measurements are taken when a machine is running in a desired state, e.g., RPM or current draw are within a specific range, Erbessd Instruments Phantom Specialty sensors can trigger triaxial vibration sensors to provide measurements.
-Three models of Phantom sensor are supported to provide triggering:
+Several models of Erbessd Instruments Phantom sensors can be used to trigger other Phantom triaxial vibration sensors or thermographic cameras to collect data.
+This helps ensure vibration/thermographic measurements are taken when a machine is running in a desired state, e.g., RPM or current draw are within a specific range, Five models of Phantom sensor can be used to trigger:

-- 1. EPH-S40 Speed Phantom for RPM triggering - 2.
-EPH-C31 Current Phantom for Amperage triggering - 3.
-EPH-G62 Dry Contact Phantom for manual or automatic contact-closure triggering
+- 1. EPH-S40 Speed Phantom for RPM - 2.
+EPH-C31 Current Phantom for Amperage - 3.
+EPH-G62 Dry Contact Phantom for manual or automatic contact-closure - 4.
+EPH-G61 4-20 mA General Purpose I/O (requires gateway Firmware version 58 or higher) - 5.
+EPH-G63 0-10 Volt GPIO (requires gateway Firmware version 58 or higher)

-These three Phantom sensor models update their associated Gateway with information (RPM, current, on/off condition) at various intervals.
-When triggering conditions are met, the vibration measurement(s) begin within a few seconds, depending on the gateway traffic load.
+These Phantom sensor models update their associated Gateway with information (RPM, current, etc.) at varying intervals, some are pre-set, others are configurable.
+When triggering conditions are met, the gateway initiates measurement(s) to begin within a few seconds, depending on the gateway traffic load.